• Skip to primary navigation

 • ⅓ cup sour cream (I used full-fat) 80 ml

-• ½ tsp. pure almond extract
+• ½ teaspoon pure almond extract

-• 1-2 tbsp. powdered sugar optional
+• 1-2 tablespoons powdered sugar optional

 Instructions

 • Place a rack in the centre of your oven and preheat oven to 375ºF.
-Grease the bottom of a 9-inch springform pan, line it with parchment paper and butter the sides and paper with butter.
+Grease the bottom of a 9-inch springform pan, line it with parchment paper and grease the sides and paper with butter.

 • Pit and quarter the rest of the cherries.
 If you have a cherry pitter then this will be a much quicker task.
 If not, you can use a small paring knife to cut around the cherry, split it in half and remove the pit with your fingers.

 • Place the halved and quartered cherries on separate sheets of paper towel, cut side down.
+This will help absorb the extra juices.

 • In a small bowl, whisk together flour, almond meal, baking powder and salt.
 Set aside.